 Nachos originated in a city called Piedras Negras, Coahuila, just over the border from Eagle Pass, Texas.
 They were invented by a (now-legendary) maître d’ named Ignacio “Nacho” Anaya García at the Victory Club in 1940.
-He whipped up his first batch for a group of hungry U.S. military wives (regular customers), after they asked if Nacho could bring the four of them a different snack than usual.
-He named them after his nickname, and the rest is history.
+He whipped up his first batch for a group of hungry U.S. military wives (regular customers), after they asked if he could bring the four of them a different snack than usual.
+As a result, he named them after his nickname, and the rest is history.
 They have become a Mexican, and international, staple.

 Here is a basic Nacho recipe:

-- Prepare your chosen meat (if using), cook and put to one side.
+- Prepare your chosen meat or protein, cook and put to one side.

 - Scatter a layer of Lightly Salted Tortilla Chips into an ovenproof bowl and top with a sprinkling of grated cheese.